marrow/cinje/README.rst

 additional ``: flush`` statements within the wrapper are allowed.

-**Important note:** Because the bare yield will produce a value of ``None``, wrapping functions like these are **not** safe for use as a WSGI body iterable.
+**Important note:** Because the bare yield will produce a value of ``None``, wrapping functions like these are **not** safe for direct use as a WSGI body iterable.

 Subsequently, to use this wrapper::